HackYourFutureBelgium/Intro-to-Digital/Step2/index.md

 - [ ] You have saved the cover letter in a Google Docs document
 - [ ] You have added your name to the document’s file name
 - [ ] You have made the document accessible to anyone with the link
-- [ ] You have submitted the link to the document on the HYF Student portal
+- [ ] You have submitted the link to the document as requested.